Tony

 anything like this.
 She still talks about how nervous

-she was!.
-From the first class, she loved us and we
+she was!
+From the first class, she loved us and we loved

-loved her.
+her.
 She is a hard worker and a great person.
+She has

-She has fought, helps with demonstrations and seminars
+fought, helps with demonstrations and seminars in the

 When we asked if she would teach the women's class,

 she was very excited.
-In Beth's words, she likes "being
+In Beth's words, she "likes

-able to give someone the confidence they didn't have
+being able to give someone the confidence they didn't

-in the ability to workout, throw a punch, knee and kick.
+have in the ability to workout, throw a punch, knee

-I love the fact that I am helping someone in their journey
+and kick.
+I love the fact that I am helping someone

 You will see Beth at just about every class.
 She has